openscope/openscope/documentation/airport-guides/klas.md

 159,430 annual operations
 8.1nm North of KLAS

 Known locally as Northtown, it is the second-busiest airport in the Las Vegas area and the third-busiest in Nevada.
-It is the primary airport in the Las Vegas area for general aviation and scenic tours, allowing McCarran International Airport to focus on airline flights
+It is the primary airport in the Las Vegas area for general aviation and scenic tours, allowing Harry Reid International Airport to focus on airline flights

 #### KHND
 Henderson Executive